erikbohac/database-management-system/README.md

 Where Hours, Minutes and Seconds are not required.

+## Outputs
+Program informs about every action with short descriptive message.
+Output of **SELECTs** or **REPORTs** are reformatted into table.
+If program is runned in small windows, the text can be scattered in the windows.
+Than you can just resize the windows so the text is shown correctly and will organized.

+## Database Report
+Program have flexible access to database views.
+You can obtain report generated from view.
+If new database view is made, program automatically detects it and can generate report based on it.

 ## Program Output
 With each operation, program will inform you about status.
 If you use `SELECT` or `REPORT`, program will pint data in text table as output.